Proposed Refugee Admissions for Fiscal Year 2023

 Background Security Checks

-Refugees are among the most heavily screened groups to enter the United States, and the safety and security of the American people remains the first and foremost consideration in refugee admissions processing.
+The safety and security of the American people remains the first and foremost consideration in refugee admissions processing.
+Refugees are among the most thoroughly screened and vetted groups to enter the United States.
 Refugee applicants of all nationalities are required to undergo background security checks.
 Security checks include biographic name checks for all refugee applicants and biometric (fingerprint) checks for refugee applicants within certain age limits.
-PRM, through its overseas RSCs, initiates required biographic name checks, while USCIS is responsible for collecting biometric data for screening.
-Biographic and biometric information is vetted against a broad array of law enforcement, intelligence community, and other relevant databases to help confirm identity, to check for any criminal or other derogatory information (including watchlist information), and to identify information that could inform lines of questioning during the interview.
-Refugee applicants must have all required security checks resolved prior to admission to the United States as a refugee.
+PRM, through its overseas Resettlement Support Centers (RSCs), initiates required biographic name checks, while USCIS is responsible for collecting biometric data for screening.
+Biographic and biometric information is vetted against a broad array of law enforcement, intelligence community, and other relevant databases to help confirm identity, to check for any national security, criminal or other derogatory information (including watchlist information), and to identify information that could inform lines of questioning during the interview.
+Refugee applicants must have all required security checks resolved and cleared prior to admission to the United States as a refugee.

 Overseas Processing Services

-In FY 2021, NGOs (Church World Service, HIAS, the International Catholic Migration Commission, and the International Rescue Committee) worked under cooperative agreements with PRM to operate RSCs at locations in Austria (covering Austria and Israel), Kenya (covering sub-Saharan Africa), Turkey (covering Lebanon), and Thailand (covering Asia).
-The Department of State funded IOM to support refugee processing activities based in El Salvador, Jordan, and Ukraine which cover Latin America, the Middle East, and Central Asia, respectively.
+In FY 2022, four NGOs (HIAS, Church World Service, the International Catholic Migration Commission, and the International Rescue Committee) worked under cooperative agreements with PRM to operate RSCs at locations in Austria (covering Austria and Israel), Kenya (covering sub-Saharan Africa), Turkey (covering Turkey and Lebanon), and Thailand (covering Asia).
+The Department of State funded IOM to support refugee processing activities based in El Salvador, Jordan, and Ukraine which cover Latin America, the Middle East and North Africa, and Central Asia, respectively.

 Reception and Placement (R&P)

-In FY 2021, PRM funded cooperative agreements with nine non-profit resettlement agencies to provide initial resettlement services to refugees arriving in the United States pursuant to the authority in 8 U.S.C.
+In FY 2022, PRM funded cooperative agreements with nine non-profit resettlement agencies to provide initial resettlement services to refugees arriving in the United States pursuant to the authority in 8 U.S.C.
 1522(b).
-The R&P agencies are responsible for providing initial reception and core services (including housing, furnishings, clothing and food, as well as assistance with access to medical, employment, educational, and social services) to arriving refugees.
+The R&P agencies are responsible for providing initial reception and core services (including housing, furnishings, clothing, and food, as well as assistance with access to medical, employment, educational, and social services) to arriving refugees.
 These services are provided according to standards of care within a framework of outcomes and indicators developed jointly by the NGO community, state refugee coordinators, and U.S. government agencies.
-The nine organizations maintain a nationwide network of 208 affiliated offices in 148 locations to provide services.
-Two of the organizations also maintain a network of 29 affiliated offices through which unaccompanied refugee minors are placed into foster care, a program administered and funded by HHS/ORR.
+These national resettlement organizations maintain a nationwide network of 272 affiliated offices in 184 communities to provide services.
+Two of the organizations also maintain a network of 30 affiliated offices through which they place unaccompanied refugee minors into foster care, a program administered and funded by HHS/ORR.

 Using R&P funds from PRM, supplemented by funds and in-kind contributions from private and other sources, the participating agencies provide the following services, consistent with the terms of the R&P cooperative agreement: